-There are two available views: smart and advance.
+There are two available views: smart and advanced.
 When qbe is opened by default user will see smart view.
-Clicking on one filed of one entity that field will be added in the query and user will se executed query in imidiately.
+Clicking on one field of one entity that field will be added in the query and results will be displayed without any other user interaction.

-User can switch to advance view clicking on Smart view in top right corner.
+User can switch to advanced view clicking on Smart view in top right corner.
 User can continue adding fields in the query but without seeing result.